AJ8GH/aok/y-25/src/main/resources/d4/README.md

 Stop once no more rolls of paper are accessible by a forklift.
 In this example, a total of *43* rolls of paper can be removed.

 Start with your original diagram. *How many rolls of paper in total can be removed by the Elves and their forklifts?*

+Your puzzle answer was `8277`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐